davidtheclark/unfinishedToggler/README.md

   // INNER FOCUS
   // selector for elements within groups that if focused
-  // will trigger their containing group
+  // will turn on their containing group
   'innerFocus': false,

   // OUTSIDE TURNS OFF
   // either `true`, to indicate that clicking anywhere
   // outside the turned-on group should turn it off,
   // or selector for the region in which you are welcome to
-  // click without turning off the group 'outsideTurnsOff': false
+  // click without turning off the group (clicks outside that
+  // region will turn it off)
+  'outsideTurnsOff': false
 };
 ```